Here is The Roundup, Edition 27, bringing you the best from around the web from the past two weeks!

 - From the “duh” files: a new study suggests stress may reduce fertility.

 - Some cardiologists theorize that, beyond a certain point, exercise stops preventing and starts causing heart disease.

 - NPR reports on why we got fatter during the fat free boom.

 - Almost everything you’ve been told about unhealthy foods is wrong.
 Time to rethink recommendations?

-- A thoughtful review of Your Personal Paleo Code from Dr. Stephan Guyenet at Whole Health Source.
+- A thoughtful review of Your Personal Paleo Code (The Paleo Cure in paperback) from Dr. Stephan Guyenet at Whole Health Source.

 For the Foodies

 - Colorful Eats: Truffled Spring Green Omelet

 - Plaid & Paleo: Paleo Hawaiian Crockpot Chicken